-On the second Wednesday of every month, a member of the Compliance staff will give a behind-the-scenes look at what’s going on around its area and the department.
+On the third Monday of every month, a member of the Sports Communications staff will give a behind-the-scenes look at what’s going on around its area and the department.
 Over the course of every month, each department will be featured at least once.
-Coming Monday: Communications.
+Coming Wednesday: Facilities and Operations

 I will proudly be finishing up my fifth season overseeing communications for our men’s basketball team in the next five, six (hopefully seven or eight) weeks.
 When I speak to classes or am even just around a group of college basketball fans, I am often asked about the challenges of my position.
 I could easily make the case that this season has been the most unique of all five.

 My first season was the year before coach Hunter’s arrival.
 It was tough because we were losing and no one really wanted to talk about us.
 From a sports communications standpoint, you feel like you are not doing your job to generate interest for your program.

 Since Hunter’s arrival, there has been winning…a lot of winning, 79 games to be exact.
 This has created a new challenge, but one that I definitely enjoy.
 Requests from media for Hunter and all of our student-athletes come in on daily basis and no longer do I have to beg for coverage.
 This season alone, we have had countless pieces written by ESPN.com, Sports Illustrated, Bleacher Report, USA Today and Fox Sports.
 Although I say countless, we actually keep track of all of the articles written and try to feature some of those on this blog every week in ICYMI.